MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 #### Install `git`

-From the command line, run `mamba install -n base git`.
+From the command line, run `conda install -n base git`.
 This means "install the `git` package into the base conda environment" (we'll explain more about environments in a minute).
 Say yes to the prompts.
 Now you have `git`!